Doctor of Philosophy (Ph.D.)

 2001

-Dr. Nikki M. Taylor, Professor of History, specializes in 19th-century African American History.
+Nikki M. Taylor, Ph.D., FRHistS, is a professor of history.
+Her research focuses on African-American history in the nineteenth century, particularly in Ohio and Kentucky.
 Her sub-specialties are in Urban, African American Women, and Intellectual History.
-Educated at the University of Pennsylvania (BA) and Duke University (MA, PhD, Certificate in Women's Studies).
-Dr. Taylor has won several fellowships including Fulbright, Social Science Research Council, and Woodrow Wilson.
+Educated at the University of Pennsylvania and Duke University.
+She served as the Chair of the Department of History from 2017-2023.
+Taylor has won several fellowships including Fulbright, Social Science Research Council, and Woodrow Wilson.
 She is also the Principal Investigator of two institutional grants, including the $5 million Mellon Just Futures grant (2021) and the Mellon Mays Undergraduate Fellowship Program Grant ($480k in 2017).

 Duke University